 Lifeguard service is provided in a designated swim area from Memorial Day through Labor Day.
 Please obey the warning signs and flags.
 A green flag indicates relatively calm conditions.
 A yellow flag indicates rougher conditions and to swim with caution.
 A red flag indicates severe conditions.
 Swimming is not permitted under red flag conditions.

 Registered vehicles with valid park-issued permits are allowed in the four-wheel-drive access area.
-(Trailers are NOT allowed to be towed onto the beach) Beach vehicle access permits are available for sale at the park's visitor center daily from 8 a.m. to 5 p.m. with cash, money orders or personal checks accepted with proper identification.
-Annual and Family passholders are still required to register at office.
+(Trailers are NOT allowed to be towed onto the beach).
+Beach vehicle access permits are available for sale at the park's visitor center daily from 8:00am to 5:00pm with cash, credit cards (Visa, Mastercard and Discover), money orders or personal checks accepted with proper identification.
+Annual Pass holders are still required to register at office.

-Permits are $15 weekdays and $25 weekends.
-An Annual Pass is $75 and a Friend and Family Pass is $125.
+Permits are $20 weekdays and $30 weekends.
+Annual passes are available: an Individual Pass is $75 and a Friends and Family Pass is $125.

-Beach wheelchairs are available for free on a first come first serve basis.
-There are three chairs available from 8:00 AM to 5:00 PM.
+Beach wheelchairs are available for free on a first-come, first-served basis.
+There are three chairs available from 8:00am to 5:00pm.
 Please come into the visitor center office and ask staff to assist in getting one for you.